seL4/docs/seL4 RT tutorial.rst

 == Learning outcomes ==

- * obtain scheduling control capabilities.
+ * Obtain scheduling control capabilities.
- * create and configure scheduling contexts.
+ * Create and configure scheduling contexts.
- * spawn round-robin and periodic threads.
+ * Spawn round-robin and periodic threads.
- * set up a passive server.
+ * Set up a passive server.
- * set up clients to call the passive server using the immediate priority ceiling protocol.
+ * Set up clients to call the passive server using the immediate priority ceiling protocol.

 == Walkthrough ==

+This tutorial is currently stored separately from the other tutorials.
+To get the code:
+{{{
+mkdir sel4-mcs-tutorials
+cd sel4-mcs-tutorials
+repo init -u https://github.com/SEL4PROJ/sel4-tutorials-manifest -m sel4-mcs-tutorials.xml
+repo sync
+}}}

-First, build and run the tutorial:
+Then, build and run the tutorial:

 {{{
 # select the config for the first tutorial